Mischa Elman: Early life

 Moses or Moishe Elman was born to a Jewish family in Talnoye, Umansky Uyezd, Kiev Governorate, Russian Empire (today Talne, Ukraine).

-His grandfather Yosele Elman was a klezmer, a Jewish professional traditional musician who played the violin, and his father Saul Iosipovich Elman was a melamed and amateur violinist.
+His grandfather Yosele Elman was a klezmer, a Jewish professional traditional musician who played the violin, and his father Shevel-Shloime Iosifovich Elman was a melamed and amateur violinist.
 It became apparent when Mischa was very young that he had perfect pitch, but his father hesitated about a career as a musician, since musicians were not very high on the social scale.
 He finally gave in, and gave Mischa a miniature violin, on which he soon learned several tunes by himself.
 Soon thereafter, he was taken to Odessa, where he studied at the Imperial Academy of Music.
 Pablo de Sarasate gave him a recommendation, stating that he could become one of the great talents of Europe.
 He auditioned for Leopold Auer at the age of 11, playing the Wieniawski Concerto No. 2 and 24th Caprice by Paganini.
 Auer was so impressed that he had Elman admitted to the St. Petersburg Conservatory.